Dominica

 carbon dioxide - a thermal blanket

-In Sir David Attenborough's recent (2006) documentary - The Truth about Climate Change, he informs us that 'There is more carbon dioxide in our atmosphere today than there has been at any time during the last 650 million years!'
+In Sir David Attenborough's 2006 documentary - The Truth about Climate Change, he informs us that 'There is more carbon dioxide in our atmosphere today than there has been at any time during the last 650 million years!'

-Weather systems are becoming larger and more extreme, as we have seen in the severity of recent cyclones and hurricanes battering Japan, Taiwan and the Gulf coast of the U.S.A.
+Weather systems are becoming larger and more extreme, as we have seen in the severity of recent cyclones and hurricanes battering Japan, Taiwan and the Gulf coast of the U.S.A. and in late 2012 New York City.
 When Hurricane Katrina devastated 100 miles of U.S.A.'s southern coastline in 2005, the sea surface temperature in the Gulf of Mexico was at the highest level ever recorded.
 Even in tiny Dominica,

 May 2009 - the height of the 'dry season' - saw serious flooding of rivers, followed in the first week of September by Tropical Storm Erika, which caused the worst flooding ever of rivers in the east.
 In October 2011, Tropical Storm Ophelia did the same to rivers along the west coast, washing vehicles off roads and damaging buildings - at the village of Massacre, a historic stone building which had been converted into a nightclub was destroyed, leaving little else but a chimney.
 Our rivers are flooding with a severity not witnessed before and in between, the dry spells are lasting longer.
 During the first four months of 2010, the whole East Caribbean region endured severe drought conditions.
 Many islands introduced restrictions on the use of water and even Dominica, which generates its own rainfall due to its high mountain peaks and ridges, had rivers running dry, even in the forested highlands.